Via Ferrata Safety, Technique and Equipment

 2. Short rope and belay gear

 3. Self-rescue gear (for difficult and overhanging via ferratas)

 If you haven't done so already, please watch our Introduction to Via Ferratas video.
 Here are some of the basics that experienced rock climbers need to know about via ferratas:

-Use a designated via ferrata set (static slings can be deadly in case of a fall)
+- Use a UIAA-approved via ferrata set (static slings can be deadly in case of a fall)

 Let's talk about falling.
 Unlike standard rock climbing, falling is not part of the process of climbing a via ferrata.
 In fact, modern via ferrata sets are only designed for one fall.
 These via ferrata sets are intended to keep climbers alive in case of a fall, but injuries are likely.
 Due to their nature, with aids such as steps and ladders, the risk of falling on most via ferratas is significantly lower than in free climbing.
 Regardless, climbing a via ferrata safely requires a certain thought process about falling.